-How Pre-Built EHR Components Reduce Cost in Custom EHR Development
+Pre-Built EHR Components Reduce Development Cost

 Before we dive into which component to reuse and what to custom-build, let’s understand what pre-built components are in modern custom EHR development.
 If put simply, they are reusable, standard-aligned ready-made medical software modules that can be used to set the foundation.